-According to the Kaiser Family Foundation report, Oral Health in the US: Key Facts, 15% of the US population lives in dental Health Professional Shortage Areas.
-Forty percent of Americans have no dental insurance, according to US News and World Report, even though enrollment in a dental plan is the primary indicator of a patient’s ability (and likelihood) to get proper dental care.
+But finding affordable dentures isn’t always easy.
+Around 54 million people in the U.S. reside in areas with a shortage of dental health professionals, while 40% of Americans have no dental insurance, even though enrollment in a dental plan is the primary indicator of a patient’s ability (and likelihood) to get proper dental care.

+So, what’s the problem?
+One word: cost.
 Getting dentures – full or partial – can easily cost thousands of dollars.
-How do you find quality, affordable dentures?
-Prices can seem astronomical.
+So, how do you find quality, affordable dentures?

-Before we discuss the factors that will impact your buying decision, let’s first make a very important distinction: Seeking out affordable dentures prices is not the same as getting “cheap” dentures.
-You can get fitted by a seasoned, skilled dental professional and get quality dentures at an affordable out-of-pocket price.
+Remember, seeking out affordable dentures prices is not the same as getting “cheap” dentures.
+You can get fitted by a seasoned, skilled dental professional and get quality dentures at an affordable price.
 Affordable dentures refer to the value you get for your financial investment, and you can get well-crafted dentures that fit properly without paying thousands of dollars for them.

 Only your dentist can tell you if dentures are right for you.
-If you don't have a dentist, we can help you find one.
+If you don't have a dentist, get in touch with 1-800-DENTIST to find one.